Filtering Commands¶

 by binding-threshold or minimum fold change. lowest:

-Use the Best MT Score and corresponding Fold Change
+Use the Best MT IC50 Score, Corresponding Fold Change,

-(i.e. use the lowest MT ic50 binding score and
+and Best MT Percentile (i.e. use the lowest MT ic50

-methods). median: Use the Median MT Score and Median
+Use the Median MT IC50 Score, Median Fold Change, and

-Fold Change (i.e. use the median MT ic50 binding score
+Median MT Percentile i.e. use the median MT ic50

 --exclude-NAs Exclude NA values from the filtered output. (default: